1Shubham7/cka-notes/README.md

 2.  then in the file add `alias 'k=kubectl'`
 3.  `source .bash_profile`

+Also in exam, for alias and autocompleting tags, just go to cheetsheet and the first topic is that only.

+for setting alias in exam just use `alias 'k=kubectl'` in shell. also you can't set alias like `alias g='get'`, only stuff like `alias kg=kubectl get`

 ## Miscellenaous

 - Assign the change cause "Pick up patch version" to the revision.